Discover What Are Dog Treats Made Of?

 Can You Make Your Own Dog Treats?

 Sure!
-Making your own dog treats can be a fun and enjoyable experience for you and your dog.
+Making your own healthy dog treats can be a fun and enjoyable experience for you and your dog.
 You can find recipes online that contain some of the ingredients listed to make your dog a homemade treat they’ll be licking their chops for.
 Spring flavours that you might be utilizing already, like peas and mint are good additions to treats for a boost of Vitamin B, Thiamin, phosphorous, potassium---and fresh breath !

 Easy and Delicious Dog Treats at Home